hugo-fixit/fixit-cli/README.en.md

   -h, --help                 display help for command

 Commands:
-  create|new [project-name]  create a new FixIt project from a template check                      check the latest version of FixIt theme help [command]             display help for command
+  create|new [project-name]  create a new FixIt project/component from a template check                      check the latest version of FixIt theme help [command]             display help for command
 ```